JyotsnaPyarasani26/azure-retail-lakehouse-platform/docs/business_requirements.md

 ## Objective

-Build a Retail Lakehouse Platform using Databricks, Delta Lake, PySpark and SQL to analyze e-commerce sales performance.
+Building a Retail Lakehouse Platform using Databricks, Delta Lake, PySpark and SQL to analyze e-commerce sales performance.

 ---